About

 In her role on the PSC, Julie has advocated for reliable and affordable energy for North Dakotans.
 In fact, North Dakota has some of the lowest utility rates in the country.
 She has permitted over $10 billion of energy projects during a time of a rapid growth in the energy industry.

 Julie and her husband Mike will celebrate 25 years of marriage this summer.
-Mike is Navy vet who served active duty on an oiler during the Kuwait War.
+Mike is a Navy vet who served active duty on an oiler during the Kuwait War.
 He and Julie met at UND, where they both graduated from.

 Mike and Julie have three children and live in Mandan.
 They have been members of Cathedral of the Holy Spirit church for 30 years.
 They volunteer in a number of community organizations including the University of Mary, where Julie is a member of the Board of Trustees.